 When you apply for MBA programs, it’s important to establish a plan of action.
 The application pool is highly competitive, completing the admissions process takes some time, and for many MBA hopefuls, there is a GMAT or GRE test in the immediate future.
-So the earlier you start putting a plan together, the better that plan will be and the better your odds at getting into the W. P. Carey MBA program will be.
+So the earlier you start putting a plan together, the better that plan will be and the better your odds at getting into a program will be.

 Narrow Your List